A Night Under the Stars

-Wesleyan University's Van Vleck Observatory, located in Middletown, Connecticut.
+Wesleyan University's Van Vleck Observatory, located in Middletown, Conn.
 Public evenings are held on Wednesdays, weather permitting.
 For more information, call 860-685-3140.

-The Midtown Observatory and planetarium at Western Connecticut State University, located in Danbury, Connecticut.
+The Midtown Observatory and planetarium at Western Connecticut State University, located in Danbury, Conn.
 For public viewing information, call 203-837-8671.

 The Mystic Seaport Planetarium, located on the grounds of the Mystic Seaport conducts sextant and navigation workshops, planetrium programs on a wide range of celestial topics, and telescope viewing sessions.

-The Yale astronomy department holds public viewing evenings in New Haven, CT.
-Check their Web site for more information.
+The Yale astronomy department holds public viewing evenings in New Haven, Conn.
+Check their website for more information.

-Local Astronomy Club: TAAS, The Thames Amateur Astronomical Society, based in the New London, CT area.
+Local Astronomy Club: TAAS, The Thames Amateur Astronomical Society, based in the New London, Conn. area.